 The Judicial Foreclosure Sale is held on the first Tuesday of each month.
-The Tax Sheriff's Sale is conducted on the third Wednesday of each month.
-Tax Collection Sales are held on the fourth Thursday, and the Tax Lien Sales on the third Wednesday on a quarterly basis.
+There are also three different Tax Sales conducted each month.
+Click here for a list of all Sheriff's Sales currently scheduled.
 All sales will take place at 10:00 AM at the First District AME Plaza located at 3801 Market Street on the 3rd Floor.
-Click here for a list of all Sheriff's Sales currently scheduled.

 How are the properties identified before and during the sale?